TiagoJM95/pet-adoption-center/Planning.md

 ### Authentication and Authorization
 #### Admin
-- Create accounts for organizations
+- Create accounts for organizations - Status: [ ] Not Started
-- Status: [ ] Not Started
+- Create new entries for species, breeds, etc. - Status: [ ] Not Started
 #### Organization
 - Register and post pets for adoption
 - Status: [ ] Not Started